 - Allow your brain to work well.
 Drinking to alleviate your anxiety causes your brain to rewire.
 When you stop drinking, you will be giving your brain time to process those feelings and react appropriately.
 Even when the anxiety increases, you can cool yourself down and resolve it by other means.

 - Talk about your anxiety.
 There is nothing as good as being able to express your problem, especially to people who care about you.
 Once you are sober, you can begin an open discussion about your anxiety with your support network.

 Treating anxiety will be much easier once you adopt a healthy lifestyle.
 One of the best ways to do this is by ensuring that you get enough sleep.
 It would help if you tried to be involved in activities that are not alcohol-related and will keep your mind and body active.
 It is also best to ensure that you are eating healthy meals throughout the day.

-Your friends and family will no doubt be an invaluable resource to help you stop drinking and adopt a sober life; however, they may not have the capacity and the right skills to help you.
+Your friends and family will undoubtedly be an invaluable resource to help you stop drinking and adopt a sober life; however, they may not have the capacity and the right skills to help you.
 Therefore, seeking assistance from the professionals at Granite Recovery Center is the best option.